Poll results: What tools are product managers using the most?

 Key Features:

-Another popular option for product professionals is Notion AI, particularly for managing documentation and information.
+Another popular option for product professionals is Notion AI, particularly for managing documentation and information, with 12% of product people choosing this as their go-to tool.

 Notion AI enhances the functionality of the Notion workspace by automating tasks such as content creation, summarization, and organization.
 This makes it an indispensable tool for product managers handling extensive documentation.